robotframework/robotframework/doc/releasenotes/rf-4.0a3.rst

       - high
       - Libdoc should format argument names, defaults and types differently
       - alpha 1
+    * - `#3607`_
+      - enhancement
+      - high
+      - Enhance libspec so that it's possible to provide code-completion and validation for enum arguments
+      - alpha 3
     * - `#3687`_
       - enhancement
       - high